 Foucault (1972) convincingly argued, however, that language and discourse do not innocently reflect, or “mirror,” a transparent, pregiven reality, but rather construct social reality as pregiven.
 As I have noted, feminist philosophers, critical race theorists, and Marxist theorists (and others) have pointed out, furthermore, that linguistic and discursive practices are primary mediums through which asymmetrical forms of social power are generated, sustained, and reproduced.

-Although feminist philosophers and philosophers of language (among others) argue that linguistic and discursive practices contribute to the constitution of inequalities due to sexism and racism, many of them nevertheless engage in a form of ableist exceptionism insofar as they are reluctant to acknowledge or even refuse to acknowledge that these practices can be formative of, sustain, and perpetuate the inequalities that accrue to disabled people.
+Although feminist philosophers and philosophers of language (among others) argue that linguistic and discursive practices contribute to the constitution of inequalities due to sexism and racism, many of them nevertheless engage in a form of ableist exceptionism insofar as they are reluctant to acknowledge or even refuse to acknowledge that these practices can be formative of, sustain, and perpetuate the inequalities that accrue to disabled people due to ableism.

 Ableist exceptionism is the term that I have coined to refer to the phenomenon whereby disability, because it is assumed to be a prediscursive, natural, and politically neutral human characteristic (difference, attribute, or property), is uniquely excluded from the production and application of certain values, beliefs, principles, and actions that circulate in political consciousness, as well as critical analyses thereof.